catalyst-cooperative/pudl/docs/data_sources/ferc1_db_notes.rst

 ===============================================================================

-We have mapped the Visual FoxPro DBF files to their corresponding FERC Form 1 database tables, and provided a short description of the contents of each table here.
+We have mapped the Visual FoxPro DBF files to their corresponding FERC Form 1 database tables and provided a short description of the contents of each table here.

 * :download:`A diagram of the 2015 FERC Form 1 Database (PDF)
   <ferc1/ferc1_db_diagram_2015.pdf>`